sansumbrella/Choreograph/README.md

 # Choreograph

 A simple C++11 animation and timing library.
 v0.2.0 development.
-API is unstable.
+API is stabilizing.

 ## Features
 - Timeline-based animation of generic properties.